 Inclusion

-Ability to listen and contribute to diverse backgrounds, upbringings, beliefs, and viewpoints
+Ability to listen and contribute to professionals from all backgrounds, upbringings, beliefs, and viewpoints

 Leadership